Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Description of the experiment

-After particle $A$ passes through its Stern--Gerlach apparatus, the spatial part of its wave function splits into two wave packets, as described in Sec.~\ref{sgmodel}.
+After particle $A$ passes through its Stern-Gerlach apparatus, the spatial part of its wave function splits into two components, as described in Sec.~\ref{sgmodel}, inducing a corresponding separation in the trajectory dynamics.
 The other part of the wave function remains Gaussian.
-The Bell wave function after particle $A$ has passed through the Stern--Gerlach device is thus
+The Bell wave function after particle $A$ has passed through the Stern-Gerlach device is thus